dana-ross/danaross.dev/blog/content/2020-01-16:12:37:00/Roll Up Your Sleeves.md

 ## "What advice do you have for me?"

-It's nerve-wracking to chat with your boss's boss, even if you only report to them for a few hours more.
+It's nerve-wracking to chat with your boss's boss, even if you only report to them for a few more hours.
 But to be asked for your advice?
 That's awkward.
 My advice covered several things, but the last thing was the biggest: roll up your sleeves and do the work your team does.

 The title *big cheese* means something different in an organization ostensibly helmed by a five foot tall mouse.
 But Lee Cockerell, former Executive Vice President of Walt Disney World Resorts, didn't let his title or ego get in the way of doing the front-line work he asked of his team: